MLB Midseason Position Power Rankings: B/R's Top 100 Players

 Third baseman Miguel Sano (24), outfielders Michael Conforto (24) and Domingo Santana (24), starter Luis Severino (23) and reliever Archie Bradley (24) round out the under-25 group.

-Meanwhile, with stars like Mike Trout, Kris Bryant and Carlos Martinez joining Judge in the 25-year-old bracket— on top of all the other young talent mentioned above—it's safe to say the game is in good hands moving forward.
+Meanwhile, with stars such as Mike Trout, Kris Bryant and Carlos Martinez joining Judge in the 25-year-old bracket—on top of all the other young talent mentioned above—it's safe to say the game is in good hands.

 Aging Like a Fine Wine

-The elder statesmen are not quite as well represented on our list.
+The elder statesmen are not quite as well-represented.

-Just 12 players over the age of 31 earned a spot, which further shines a light on the risks that come with spending big money on free agents and the importance of developing in-house talent.
+Just 12 players over 31 earned a spot, which further shines a light on the risks that come with spending big money on free agents and the importance of developing in-house talent.

 Ervin Santana edged out Jason Vargas by 52 days for the title of oldest pitcher as both veteran hurlers turned 34 before the season started.
-While they've both regressed a bit of late, their early work is still enough to warrant recognition.
+While they've both regressed of late, their early work is still enough to warrant recognition.

-As if the impending free agency of Bryce Harper wasn't reason enough to say the Washington Nationals need to seize the opportunity in front of them, guys like Max Scherzer (32), Ryan Zimmerman (32) and Daniel Murphy (32) aren't getting any younger.
+As if Harper's looming free agency wasn't reason enough to say the Washington Nationals need to seize the opportunity in front of them, Max Scherzer (32), Ryan Zimmerman (32) and Daniel Murphy (32) aren't getting any younger.

 Indians relief ace Andrew Miller (32) has helped lead the current bullpen revolution, while the Dodgers weren't afraid to give Justin Turner (32) a four-year, $64 million deal in the offseason—a signing that's looked like a clear win thus far.

-Robinson Cano (34), Joey Votto (33), Zack Greinke (33) and Dustin Pedroia (32) have long been among the game's elite and they're showing no signs of slowing down.
+Robinson Cano (34), Joey Votto (33), Zack Greinke (33) and Dustin Pedroia (33) have long been among the game's elite, and they're showing no signs of slowing down.

 Who Saw Them Coming?

-Forget the long-established star players, let's turn our attention to the guys no one expected to be anywhere near a top 100 players list when the season began.
+Forget the long-established star players; let's turn our attention to the guys no one expected to be anywhere near a top-100 players list when the season began.

-Yonder Alonso and Justin Smoak went from afterthoughts at the first base position to earning spots on the AL All-Star roster, while Justin Bour has learned how to hit left-handed pitching and turned in a huge season as a result.
+Yonder Alonso and Justin Smoak went from afterthoughts at first base to earning spots on the AL All-Star roster, while Justin Bour has learned how to hit left-handed pitching and turned in a huge season as a result.

-The Milwaukee Brewers are contenders thanks in large part to the contributions of Domingo Santana in the middle of the lineup, Jimmy Nelson and Chase Anderson in the rotation and Corey Knebel at the back of the bullpen.
+The Milwaukee Brewers are contenders thanks in large part Santana's contributions in the middle of the lineup, Jimmy Nelson and Chase Anderson in the rotation and Corey Knebel at the back of the bullpen.

-Former Big Apple top prospects Michael Conforto and Luis Severino are finally living up to expectations after both players spent time in the minors last season.
-Archie Bradley was also one of the game's top prospects not all that long ago and he's found a home in the bullpen after struggling as a starter.
+Former Big Apple top prospects Conforto and Severino are finally living up to expectations after both players spent time in the minors last season.
+Bradley was also one of the game's top prospects not all that long ago, and he's found a home in the bullpen after struggling as a starter.

 Speaking of minors, that's where Chris Taylor and Tommy Pham began the year for their respective teams before emerging as key contributors.